 “Why does no-one make a great wine in Peru?”

-The answer was simple- the wine in Peru is grown on the coast, where there is not enough temperature variation from day to night to make great wine, which needs the heat to produce sugars, and the cold to maintain acids.
+The answer was simple- the wineries in Peru are on the coast, where there is not enough temperature variation from day to night to make great wine, which needs the heat to produce sugars, and the cold to maintain acids.
 So Fernando spent the next few years studying topographical maps and driving around the country to find the perfect microclimate.

 He found it in sunny Curahuasi- 125km and 3 hr 15 from Cusco.
 Situated only 25 km from Choquequirao and the tropical cloud forest means that even at 3300m, there is never a frost at night.
 Combine this with calcareous soil and it soon became clear, they had the opportunity to push the boundaries of winemaking in Peru.